stub42/postgresql-charm/README.md

 # Interacting with the Postgresql Service

-Typically, you just need to join a the `db` relation, and a user and database will be created for you.
-For more advanced uses, you can join the `db-admin` relation, and a super user will be created.
-Using this account, you can manipulate all other aspects of the database.
+At a minimum, you just need to join a the `db` relation, and a user and database will be created for you.
+For more complex environments, you can provide the `database` name allowing multiple services to share the same database.
+A client may also wish to defer its setup until the unit name is listed in `allowed-units`, to avoid attempting to connect to a database before it has been authorized.

+The `db-admin` relation may be used similarly to the `db` relation.
+The automatically generated user for `db-admin` relations is a PostgreSQL superuser.

+## During db-relation-joined

+### the client service provides:

+- `database`: Optional.
+The name of the database to use.
+The postgresql service will create it if necessary.

 ## During db-relation-changed